October 17, 2024

 These scams can be difficult to spot, but there are ways to identify scam tactics.
 Be cautious of emails or letters that create a sense of urgency or threaten to cancel your domain name registration.
 Always verify the authenticity of the email or letter by contacting your registrar company directly.

 Be able to recognize scammer tactics by paying attention to blog post and article updates.
-Customers should also consider adding two-factor authentication for all registered accounts.
+Customers should also consider adding two-factor authentication for all registered accounts, or hiring a domain name consultant for guidance.

 Definition of domain name scams